-ClarityChrom chromatography station files can be accessed from networked computers using ClarityChrom Offline software.
+ClarityChrom® chromatography station files can be accessed from networked computers using ClarityChrom® offline software.
 This enables the offline evaluation of chromatograms, development of new methods and printing reports.

-Language Localizations available
+Language localizations available

-Useful for non-English speakers.
 At the moment, there are French, German, Russian, Spanish and Chinese localizations available in single installation package.
-Simply switch to your preferred language anytime.
+Switch to your preferred language anytime.
 Some device-dependent menus are only in English.